 We regularly submit our safety records to the Department of Labor and Employment (DOLE) to comply with their safety, health, and welfare standards and policies.
-In addition, APVI has a clinic to cater to employees and workers.
+In addition, all properties/facilities of APVI's have clinics to cater to employees and workers.